-We continue to invest in innovation as we evolve and further extend the capabilities of our platforms, as we believe that innovation and timely development of new features and products are essential to meeting the needs of our end-customers and improving our competitive position.
-For example, in March 2021, we acquired Bridgecrew Inc. ("Bridgecrew"), which we expect will expand our Prisma Cloud offering to deliver security across the full application lifecycle.
+We continue to invest in innovation and acquire businesses as we evolve and further extend the capabilities of our portfolio, as we believe that innovation and timely development of new features and products are essential to meeting the needs of our end-customers and improving our competitive position.
+For example, in February 2022, we introduced PAN-OS 10.2 Nebula, the latest upgrade of our industry leading PAN-OS software that collects, analyzes, and interprets potential zero-day threats using deep learning in real time, resulting in faster detection and prevention of more evasive threats.